danielarrais/aws-with-terraform/02. iam/README.md

 The AWS has a principle about the policies: Grant least privilege access, meaning you shouldn't give more permissions a user needs.

+### Password policy

+The password policy are roles for users password:

+* Password minimum length
+* Password strength:
+  * Requires at lest one uppercase letter
+  * Require at least one lowercase letter
+  * Require at least one number
+  * Require at least one nonalphanumeric character ! @ # $ % ^ & * ( ) _ + - = [ ] { } | '
+* Turn on password expiration (minimum 1 and a maximum 1095 days)
+* Password expiration requires administrator reset: when the option is actived, for renew the password the user requires an action of the adminitrator
+* Allow users to change their own password: you can permit all IAM users in your account to change their own password.
+* Prevent password reuse

+### IAM good practices